Skip to main content

 When submitting a page, the data processing order is as follows:

-1. Process parent table first: Add or update parent table data to get the _id of the parent table record
+1. Process parent table first: Create or update parent table data, get the _id of the parent table record

-2. Then process child table: Use the parent table _id as a foreign key to batch process create, update, and delete operations on the child table
+2. Then process child table: Use the parent table _id as the foreign key to batch process child table create, update, and delete operations

 Note

-If related relationship fields are used, field format conversion needs to be handled separately in the cloud function (converting simple values to {_id: value} format).
+If association relationship fields are used, field format conversion needs to be handled separately in the cloud function (converting simple values to {_id: value} format).

-Since multiple database interactions and data comparison logic are involved, child table data processing will use cloud functions for implementation.
-The frontend only needs to call the cloud function to complete data updates.
+Since it involves multiple database interactions and data comparison logic, child table data processing will be implemented using cloud functions, and the frontend only needs to call the cloud function to complete data updates.

 Sub-table Cloud Function Implementation